SatsuiBird/SatsuiMemoryDemo/README.md

 *Coming soon.
 The description is still in progress !*

-# I created a patch, how to use it now ? #
+# Well, i created a patch, how to use it now ? #

 Well, now you done the 'hard work', you juste have to use it !